 Payton Bordley is one of two new 2019 recipients of Education Northwest’s Steven R. Nelson Native Educator Scholarship.
-Now in its third year, the scholarship program strives to increase Native representation in the field of education by supporting students in the Northwest who are pursuing a master’s degree in policy, leadership, technical assistance, research or a closely related field.
-See our feature on Rachel Ellenwood who also received a 2019 Nelson scholarship.
+The scholarship program strives to increase Native representation in the field of education by supporting students in the Northwest who are pursuing a master’s degree in policy, leadership, technical assistance, research or a closely related field.

 When conducting interviews with members of the Skokomish Tribe, Payton Bordley discovered there was a severe lack of mental health resources for young tribal members.
 Something clicked.
 She had been considering a career in public administration but had not yet settled on an area of focus.
 Here was an issue that was close to her heart and that desperately needed to be addressed, both in her own tribe and throughout Indian Country.
 She decided to dedicate herself to addressing this problem on a national level.

 Payton currently serves as the suicide prevention program manager for the Skokomish Tribe and will soon begin a master of public administration program at the University of Washington’s Evans School of Public Policy and Governance.

 Suicide has hit close to home for her, as she has lost a family member and a family friend in the past year.
 “Suicide is one of the many issues that disproportionately affects Native people,” she writes in her application essay for the Nelson Scholarship from Education Northwest.

 “The health of my community, and of Indian Country in general, depends on policymakers with personal experience.”